 General Montecuccoli

-In Kolozsvár, Montecuccoli received the news of the election of Apafi Mihály.
-He also learned that the Turks were satisfied with putting him on the throne and they would leave the country before soon.
-Thus, Montecuccoli also decided to leave for home, abandoning Kemény’s war against Apafi.
-As the Imperial aid was gone, Kemény was doomed.
+In Kolozsvár Montecuccoli received the news of the election of Apafi Mihály.
+He also learned that the Turks were satisfied with putting him on the throne and that they would soon leave the country.
+So Montecuccoli decided to go home and give up Kemény’s war against Apafi.
+With the help of the Emperor gone, Kemény was doomed.

 Pasha Kucsuk Mehmed

-Then, Pasha Ali turned against Kemény who had to flee from Transylvania again.
-Yet, he recruited a new army and broke into Transylvania in January 1662.
-Apafi told him to give up his plans, and receive his pardon.
-Kemény was offered the right to keep his domains, too.
-But he said no. He forced Apafi to get into Segesvár castle but the unit of the Pasha of Temesvár, Kücsük Mehmed arrived with his 2,000 warriors.
-Kemény was afraid to fight them but according to Cserey, he could have defeated both Mehmed and Apafi easily.
-Instead of this, Kemény marched his (bigger) army to Nagyszőlős (Seleușul Mare, Grossalisch) that is located in the land of the German Saxons.
+Kemény was afraid to fight them, but according to Cserey, he could have easily defeated both Mehmed and Apafi.
+Instead of this, Kemény marched his (bigger) army to Nagyszőlős (Seleușul Mare), which is in the land of the German Saxons.
 He thought that the tired and smaller Turkish army would not follow him.
 He was wrong, the Turks suddenly attacked him and the battle was lost almost without a fight.
-It is thought that Kemény died when he threw himself before the fleeing Hussars, trying to stop them.
+It is believed that Kemény died when he threw himself in front of the fleeing hussars to stop them.
 He must have been trampled to death by the horses.

 The Memorial of the Battle of Nagyszőlős

-Kemény’s saber and a few of his items were found in a Jannissary’s sack.
-Even Apafi sent a search party to find his body but it was in vain.
-Some say, his remains were buried in the Orthodox cemetery of Szásznádas.
-His Renaissance family castle is now in half-ruin, due to neglect, in Aranyosmeggyes, you can see pictures of it along with its description on my page:
+Kemény’s saber and some of his belongings were found in a Jannissary’s sack.
+Even Apafi sent a search party to find his body, but it was in vain.
+Some say that his remains were buried in the Orthodox cemetery of Szásznádas.
+His Renaissance family castle in Aranyosmeggyes is now in ruins due to neglect, you can see pictures of it along with its description on my page:

-According to Varga Ottó, a Hungarian historian: “His princeship cost Transylvania an immeasurable amount of property, and at least 100,000 people died because of him.
-Yet, he was a decent man but he had a big mistake: he trusted in the German help.”
-On the other hand, I would rather say that he is a dividing person of Hungarian history, and his extermination of the Barcsay family members is hard to explain.
+According to Varga Ottó, a Hungarian historian: “His reign cost Transylvania an incalculable amount of property, and at least 100,000 people died because of him.
+He was a decent man, but he made one big mistake: he relied on German help”.
+On the other hand, I would rather say that he is a divisive figure in Hungarian history, and his extermination of the members of the Barcsay family is hard to explain.

 Kemény János